How to make the most of Florence during the winter

 We offer festive dinner crawls and aperitivo tours on Christmas Eve and New Year’s Eve.
 Check out this post to get a taste of what we normally do and book our dinner crawl or our Aperitivo cocktail & snack tour.
 Festive menus aren’t listed on the tour page but rest assured we have a pop-up menu full of traditional Italian holiday dishes planned!
 Beyond the holidays, they make for something fun to do and guarantee you a toasty table full of local specialties.

-Visit Boboli
+Visit Pitti Palace and Boboli

 Of course, museums and galleries are the go-to in winter, but if you feel like something outdoors, hit up the Medici’s favorite personal giardini (gardens), Boboli (Piazza de' Pitti, 1; Every day).
 Directly behind Pitti Palace, these Italian gardens influenced the tone for many European courts and is populated by ancient and Renaissance statues.

-Top things to eat in Florence in winter
+Top things to eat in Florence in Winter

-To eat around town at our favorite restaurants in Florence, sign-up for our Progressive Dining Crawl and bookmark our Wine & Dine Ideas for Christmas and New Years Florence and my Where to eat in Florence on Christmas Eve/Day guide.
+Make sure to bookmark our Wine & Dine Ideas for Christmas and New Years Florence and my Where to eat in Florence on Christmas Eve/Day guide.

 Hot chocolate